VincentBounce/WindowsContextMenuTools/README.md

 ![Wipe-free-space-screenshot](/readme-images/Wipe-free-space-screenshot.png "Overwriting D:\ drive from Windows File Explorer")

-- Secures all your external drives before giving them, by ensuring that all **deleted data** has been **overwrited**.
-Usually, even if a file is deleted and not just moved to *Recycle Bin*, this file is just **deindexed**, and entire content remains totally **recoverable** from your disk, until this content is overwrited by another file.
+- Secures all your external drives before giving them, by ensuring that all **deleted data** has been **overwritten**.
+Usually, even if a file is deleted and not just moved to *Recycle Bin*, this file is just **deindexed**, and entire content remains totally **recoverable** from your disk, until this content is overwritten by another file.
 This reason explain why deletions are so fast.

 - To secure your disk without formatting, this tool calls the Windows built-in program `cipher.exe` which writes successively 3 big files to fill entire empty space, in a temporary file (`D:\EFSTMPWP\filE6A3.tmp` for example).
-Of course it **keeps existing files**.
+Of course, it **keeps existing files**.

-- Avoids traditionnal formatting, which is unsecure, and which erase unnecessarily the files you want to keep.
+- Avoids traditional formatting, which is unsecure, and which erase unnecessarily the files you want to keep.

-- Executes 3 writting sequences: a first one only with `0` bits, a second one only with `1` bits, and a third one with random bits.
+- Executes 3 writing sequences: a first one only with `0` bits, a second one only with `1` bits, and a third one with random bits.

 - Applies on all internal and external drives, displayed in both *File Explorer* left and right panes.